liaochenlanruo/mgca/README.md

 -----------------|----------------------------------------------------------------------------------------------------------------------------------------------------
  Contig          | ID/accession for the parent contig/genome sequence.
  Loc_coordinates | Start and end position of the candidate locus (relative to the parent sequence).
  Name            | Feature name/label.
-This is will be identical to ¡°Description¡± (index 8) if parse_descriptions is True.
+This is will be identical to "Description" (index 8) if parse_descriptions is True.
  Coordinates     | Start and end position of this feature, relative to the parent sequence.
  ORFID           | A unique ID given to this feature, primarily for internal use.
 Only applies to features that are genes.
  Strand          | Specifies if the feature was found in the forward (1) or backward (-1) direction.
 Only applied to features that are genes.
- Accession       | ID/accession for the reference sequence that had the best alignment (by e-value) with this feature¡¯s translated sequence.
+ Accession       | ID/accession for the reference sequence that had the best alignment (by e-value) with this feature's translated sequence.
  E_val           | The e-value score for the best alignment for this feature.
  Description     | A description of this putative feature, parsed from the defline of best aligned reference sequence.
  Sequence        | The (translated) amino acid sequence for this feature.